Home - About AR - Learning Material - Clubs - Posters - EVs

 Further comments

-No group has any form of exclusivity over ARRL-VEC exams in Australia, or US exams in general in this country.
+No group should have exclusivity over ARRL-VEC exams in Australia, or US exams in general in this country.
 If others can convince another VEC to accredit them, they could provide these services at a lower fee, or free.
-Other VECs are listed on the NCVEC, and can choose to list their exams in the ARRL list above.
+Other VECs are listed on the NCVEC site, and can choose to list their exams in the ARRL list above.

-If you are a VE, or want to form a group to serve your area, you aer most welcome to say G'day.
+However, if you are a VE, or want to form a group to serve your area, you are most welcome to say G'day.

 VEs are empowered to make appropriate adjustments to the exam process, such as reading the questions and answers to those unable to read them for any reason, and can conduct exams in homes or residential care facilities, when needed.